Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 What makes a good keyword?

-When doing research, look for keywords that have a decent volume of monthly searches and where competition is low.
+When doing research, look for keywords that have a decent volume of monthly searches (or impressions) and where competition isn’t too high.
 Tools like Keyword Surfer can estimate how many people search for a particular keyword on a monthly basis.

 Most tools will show how competitive a keyword is using a traffic light system (where red is hard and green is easy).